š§ Mental Model: Cake Mixing Strategy

 š® Interactive Merge Sort

-4 Joke Algorithms: When Sorting Goes Wrong
+Step 3: Joke Algorithms - When Sorting Goes Wrong

 š Bogosort: The "Randomly Hope" Algorithm